oskardudycz/event-driven.io/content/posts/2021-10-06--lets_talk_about_positions_in_event_stores/index.en.md

 If you subscribe to _$all_, you will receive events from multiple streams respecting the global order in which they occur.
 You will need to save the position as the checkpoint of the last processed event.
 The position can also be used for deduplication and idempotency.
 You can check if an event was already processed.

 It is similar also in Kafka.
-Although it is not a proper tool for Event Sourcing, it is similar in a way that also lies "append-only log" in its core.
+Although it is not a proper tool for Event Sourcing, it is similar in that the notion of an "append-only log" lies at its core.
 There, the logical structure is _topic_, split into a set of physical _partitions_.
 The position is named _commit offset_.
 This is the entry where the event has been saved on the partition.

 Here's a picture of what it looks like in the Event Store!